Understanding and Treating Eczema: Natural Solutions for Relief, Healing and Long-Term Management

 Use: Apply twice daily

-Barrier repair moisturizers: Prescription-strength ceramide-containing moisturizers that restore skin barrier function
+Barrier repair moisturizers: Prescription-strength ceramide-containing moisturizers that restore skin barrier function.

 Systemic Treatments (for Severe Eczema)